jgscott/ECO395M/slides/03-linear_regression/03_linear_models.md

 OJ example: teaching points
 ========================================================

-- Log-linear models: thinking about _scale_ in linear models.
+- Log-linear models: thinking about _scale_ and the appropriate _transformation_ in linear models.

-- Interpreting regression models when some of the predictors are categorical (factor effects, model matrices).

-- Interactions.
+- Interactions: must be hand-built, i.e. aren't automatically discovered by the fitting algorithm.

 Log-linear models
 =====

-- When fitting a linear model (_this_ goes up, _that_ goes down), think about the _scale_ on which you expect to find linearity.
+- When fitting a linear model (_this_ goes up, _that_ goes down), it's crucial that you think about the _scale_ on which you expect to find linearity.

 - A very common scale is to model the mean for $\log(y)$ rather than $y$.
 Remember, this allows us to model _multiplicative_ rather than _additive_ change.